 One of the many gifts we find through our recovery is that of identity.
 We get the chance to learn who God is, who we are (not God), and identify our cross-that thorn in our side which propels us to face resistance with courage.
-When we surrender control and embrace the Twelve Steps and sacraments we are catapulted into an authentic relationship with Jesus Christ.
-Others who have been in our shoes help us carry our cross daily.
+When we recognize them, our addictions, compulsions, and unhealthy attachments can catapult us into an authentic relationship with Jesus Christ through the sacraments and Twelve Steps.

 Unfortunately, the cunning, baffling, and powerful nature of addiction can prevent us from acknowledging that change needs to begin with us.
-We might still think that we are responsible for changing our loved one or that things just aren't that bad.
-As we stay committed to meetings, however, we get to see aspects of our behavior through the lens of others' honest shares and the Gospel stories of Jesus.
+Systems of denial keep us from taking responsibility for our actions or leave us believing things just aren't that bad.
+This is a difficulty for many new to recovery, but can also reveal itself years into the process.
+As we stay committed to meetings, we get to see aspects of our own lives through the lens of others' honest shares and the Gospel stories of Jesus.